boruncele/Last_Project_Fork_CB/README.md

 ### Description
-Describe what your project is about and what it does This project is about making changes on the bikeshare.py file and commiting this changes in our local and remote repo.
+Describe what your project is about and what it does V1 - This project is about making changes on the bikeshare.py file and commiting this changes in our local and remote repo.
+We ask the users to specify a city, month, and day to analyze.
+The options are : City ( Chicago, New York, Washington), Month ( January- December), and day (1-31).

 ### Files used
 Include the files used